sowcow/ogden-german/README.md

 ## Todo

 - check if recording hit/miss misses the answer when timer is out on checking the answer stage
+- can the last screen lie about hits/misses? is it hiding some words?
+- to add pause for drawing?
+- to not allow drawing outside the pause? or to limit when you can do it
+- some out of place translations are present

 ## Future